viktor1vasilevski/clean-architecture-webapi/README.md

 ## Installation

+1. Download the code(Clone the repository or download as a zip file)

-1. Change the connection string - In the WebAPI project in the appsettings.json file enter your server name and name of the database(I was working on SQL Server 2014 Management Studio).
+2. Change the connection string - In the WebAPI project in the appsettings.json file enter your server name and name of the database(I was working on SQL Server 2014 Management Studio).

-2. Go into the Package Manager Console and type: add-migration !IMPORTANT - Make sure that your WebAPI is Set as Startup Project, and in the Package Manager Console your Default project is CleanArchitectureWebAPI.Infrastructure.Data selected.
+3. Go into the Package Manager Console and type: add-migration !IMPORTANT - Make sure that your WebAPI is Set as Startup Project, and in the Package Manager Console your Default project is CleanArchitectureWebAPI.Infrastructure.Data selected.
     - this will create folder Migration in CleanArchitectureWebAPI.Infrastructure.Data with the migrations.

-3. When this is done, just type in the Package Manager Console: update-database.
+4. When this is done, just type in the Package Manager Console: update-database.
     - this will create the database with you database name with all the ASP.NET Identity tables and the models.

+5. Run the project
-    - then just run the project on F5 and this will build the project and it will seed the database with some data, just something to work with. (maybe you have to close the         SQL Server 2014 Management Studio and start it again)
+    - this will build the project and it will seed the database with some data, just something to work with.
+      (maybe you have to close the SQL Server 2014 Management Studio and start it again)
     - in the WebAPI project it will also be created folder Log with two files.
 One .json file and other .txt.
       These are for detail logging information.

-4. Next step is that you have to create "Admin" to take full experience of the API.
+6. Next step is that you have to create "Admin" to take full experience of the API.
     - because the API works with roles "Admin" and "User", you have to go first to create roles "Admin" and "User" in dbo.AspNetRoles.
     - you can use this set of commands in SQL Server 2014 Management Studio to create the roles "Admin" and "User".